krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 14
 - Lecture 15 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of scan using Brent-Kung method in CUDA

+## Day 15
+- Lecture 16 of GPU Computing by Dr. Izzat El Hajj
+- Implementation of histogram calculation with atomic operations and privatization in CUDA